geoapify/react-based-project/README.md

 export default MyMap;
 ```
 5. Replace YOUR_API_KEY_HERE with an API key you've got on [Geoapify MyProjects](https://myprojects.geoapify.com).
+6. Set the [Map style](https://apidocs.geoapify.com/docs/maps/map-tiles/map-tiles) you want to use.

-# Display a map with Leaflet
+## STEP 2 - Option 2.
+Display a map with Leaflet

-# Display a map with OpenLayers
+## STEP 2 - Option 3.
+Display a map with OpenLayers

 ## Build the application
 Run `npm run build` from the application directory.<br />